JEmmert10/SMU-Module-01-Challenge/README.md

 ## Description

 This weekly challenge is a **On-the-job ticket** or **feature request Challenges** they give you starter code in a folder called `Develop`, which you'll modify to complete the Challenge.
 Odd-numbered modules follow this format.
+I am challenge to make the code better and improve the overall state of the live site and the code.

 ### Challenge Elements

 challenges adhere to a format that's commonly used by software development teams that use **agile project management** to manage their work.
-Practicing this will prepare you for the workflows you'll experience as a professional full-stack web developer.

 Each Challenge contains the following elements: